Group Interviews: A Full Guide (Purpose, Tips & Examples)

 If you’ve taken my advice above, you’ll have hopefully arrived early for your interview.
 You should use this time to get to know your fellow interview participants a little better.
 Introduce yourself, ask questions and generally make conversation — and whatever you do, resist the urge to pull out your phone for a quick game of Candy Crush Saga!

 Doing so is a great way to stand out.
 For one, it will help you break the ice and, therefore, make group activities a little easier.
-Two, you’ll mark yourself as the ‘leader’ of the group.
+Two, you’ll mark yourself as the “leader” of the group.
 Three, you’ll impress the hiring manager with your confidence and hands-on approach when they notice you’re the one who’s facilitating the conversation.
 And finally, it will also help you later on during the interview (more on that later).

 On a side note, if you weren’t expecting a group interview, try not to show any disappointment or shock.
-Don’t let anyone know you’re surprised (or annoyed) – especially the interviewers, who will most likely be evaluating your reaction to determine how you’ll interact with your future team and react to surprises on the job.
-In other words, start practising your poker face!
+Don’t let anyone know you’re surprised (or annoyed) — especially the interviewers, who will most likely be evaluating your reaction to determine how you’ll interact with your future team and react to surprises on the job.
+In other words, start practicing your poker face!

 4. Listen

 One of the many things you’ll be assessed on in a group interview is your communication skills, and this involves the ability to listen effectively.
 In other words, you need to maintain maximum concentration at all times to appear engaged and enthusiastic.
-Using non-verbal cues like nodding, making eye contact and even taking notes are all great ways to demonstrate this, while you should avoid staring into space, doodling or, worse, ‘checking in’ on Facebook.

 By really paying attention to what’s being said, you can avoid providing an almost identical response to that of a fellow interviewee (effectively saving you from looking like an idiot) and you can also use their answers (and the interviewers’ reactions) to craft your own responses and to add your own ideas.

-Meanwhile, one of the biggest mistakes you can make in any interview is to interrupt someone while they’re speaking – whether they’re an interviewer or a fellow candidate.
+Meanwhile, one of the biggest mistakes you can make in any interview is to interrupt someone while they’re speaking — whether they’re an interviewer or a fellow candidate.
 It’s quite simply rude and incredibly disrespectful!
 Instead, wait for them to finish before you share your own thoughts.
-If you’re worried you’re going to forget what you want to say, simply make a note of it.
+If you’re worried that you’re going to forget what you want to say, simply make a note of it.

 5. Include everyone

-As I mentioned earlier, getting to know your fellow interview participants before the interview, and the information you build during that time can be used to your advantage when you’re answering a tricky question or participating in a group exercise.
+As I mentioned earlier, getting to know your fellow interview participants before the interview, and the information you build during that time, can be used to your advantage when you’re answering a tricky question or participating in a group exercise.

 For example, let’s say you’re asked a situational question, and you and Tom were talking about current affairs.
-You could respond to the question by referring to your discussion: ‘Tom and I were just discussing a similar situation in the news.
-In that situation, I would…’ Doing so demonstrates your ability to get along with others and work as part of a team (a quality all employers admire in employees), while being able to address everyone by name helps you stand out as a leader (another highly sought-after quality).
+You could respond to the question by referring to your discussion: “Tom and I were just discussing a similar situation in the news.
+In that situation, I would…”

-Remember: group interviews are meant to involve everyone in the room (yes, including your competition), so avoid focusing on any one person and try to engage everyone in the conversation!
+Remember: group interviews are meant to involve everyone in the room (yes, including your competition), so avoid focusing on any one person, and try to engage everyone in the conversation!

 6. Dress for success